Statistical mechanical evaluation of spread spectrum watermarking model with image restoration: Abstract

 We analyzed the performance of the proposed method by the replica method in the case of the infinite range model.
 We first calculated the theoretical values of the bit error rate from obtained saddle point equations and then verified them by computer simulations.
 For this purpose, we assumed that the image is binary and is generated from a given prior probability.
 We also assume that attacks can be represented by the Gaussian channel.
 The computer simulation retults agreed with the theoretical values.

-In the case of prior probability given by the 2D Ising model, we evaluated the decoding performance by computer simulations since the replica theory could not be applied.
+In the case of prior probability given by the 2D Ising model, in which each pixel is statically connected with four-neighbors, we evaluated the decoding performance by computer simulations, since the replica theory could not be applied.
 Results using the 2D Ising model showed that the proposed method with image restoration is as effective as the infinite range model for decoding messages.

 We compared the performances in a case in which the image was blind and one in which it was informed.
 The difference between these cases was small as long as the embedding and attack rates were small.
 This demonstrates that the proposed method with simultaneous estimation is effective as a watermarking decoder.